iimachines/Maya2glTF/Readme.md

     * It should be easily ported to OSX and Linux, or older versions of Windows.
     * Feel free to provide a patch request, e.g. one that uses CMake :)

-* All development happens in the *develop* branch, the *master* branch will contain so called 'stable' code and hot-fixes.
+* All development happens in the *develop* branch, not the master branch
+    * (for silly-me historical reasons)

 * I assume you already installed a [GIT client for Windows](https://git-scm.com/downloads)